-Post Nursing Master’s Certificate students who complete all program requirements are recognized as graduates.

-Instructions for Completing Table 1A - ANEW: Rural, Underserved, and/or Public Health Practice Settings & HPSA Data - Graduate Data from 7/01/201X to 6/30/201X
+Instructions for Completing Table 1 - ANEW: Rural, Underserved, and/or Public Health Practice Settings & HPSA Data - Graduate Data from 7/01/201X to 6/30/201X

 In order to be eligible for the Funding Preference and/or the Special Consideration, applicants must complete Table 1.

-Data on Table 1 should reflect graduate totals for (CRNA)the Master’s and Post Nursing Master’s Certificate Primary Care Nurse Practitioner, Nurse-Midwifery Certificate, Nurse-Midwifery Master’s, and Nurse-Midwifery Post-BSN to Doctoral students who completed program/degree requirements between 07/01/201X and 6/30/201X.
+Data on Table 1 should reflect graduate totals for nurse practitioners (NP), clinical nurse specialists (CNS), nurse-midwives (NMW) and certified registered nurse anesthetists (CRNA) who completed program/degree requirements between 07/01/201X and 6/30/201X.

-Complete Table 1, as appropriate, providing data on the number of graduates in academic year 7/1/201X-6/30/201X who spend at least 50 percent of their employment in clinical practice sites substantially benefiting rural or underserved populations, or in State or local health departments.
+Complete Table 1, as appropriate, providing data on the number of graduates in academic year 7/1/201X-6/30/201X who spend at least 50 percent of their employment in clinical practice sites substantially benefiting rural or medically underserved populations, or in State or local health departments.
 Each graduate is to be counted only once.
 Table 1 is used to determine if the institution meets the Statutory Funding Preference and also used to determine if the institution meets the Special Consideration.

 In the “Total Number of Graduates Employed in These Settings” row, the system will automatically calculate the total number of graduates per specialty employed in these settings.
 The grand total will be system generated.
 This is a subset of “Total Number of Graduates”.